 I saved a 7-minute workout video on my computer and I'm eager to try it.
 I miss my daily exercises much more now that I get to see how amazing my body looks after the tummy tuck.
 It's been 20 days already.
 I feel much better, almost able to do all of my previous activities again, but I don't want to damage anything.
 How long do I still have to wait?

-Dr. Christopher Park has 2 Tummy tuck before & afters:
+Dr. Daniel Schmid has 10 Tummy tuck before & afters:

 First off, it is commendable that you are so enthusiastic to return to your exercise routine.
 Maintaining a healthy lifestyle based on a nutritious diet and regular exercise is critical to ensuring a beautiful abdominoplasty outcome.
 Post-surgery exercise can also help encourage blood circulation for a faster recovery and the best results.